-Revenue will abolish the current employer reporting obligations such as P30s, P45s, P46s, P35s and the generation of P60s.
-It will no longer be possible for employers to submit their P35 payroll file through to Revenue at the end of the tax year.
+Revenue have now abolished previous employer reporting obligations such as P30s, P45s, P46s, P35s and the generation of P60s.
+It is no longer be possible for employers to submit their P35 payroll file through to Revenue at the end of the tax year.
 The final year for the P35 return is 2018 (which needs to be submitted by February 2019).
 Employers must calculate the correct tax deductions for employees as they are being paid and in real time.
-Through PAYE Modernisation submissions, Revenue will have the most up-to-date information to ensure that each employee is subject to appropriate levels of tax deductions.
-Employees will benefit as they will not overpay or underpay tax.
+Through submissions known as Payroll Submission Requests (PSRs), Revenue will have the most up-to-date information to ensure that each employee is subject to appropriate levels of tax deductions.
+Employees benefit as they will not overpay or underpay tax.

 Most employers currently use payroll software to manage their payroll.
-Revenue is working with Thesaurus Software to ensure our software caters for the employer payroll reporting requirements of PAYE Modernisation.
-PAYE Modernisation compliant payroll software will ensure the correct data payroll files can be produced and directly imported to Revenue.
-The Revenue Commissioners are strongly recommending businesses and payroll processors to review their current payroll systems to ensure they can cater for the requirements of PAYE Modernisation.
-Be aware that manually processing PAYE will require additional time and could increase the possibility of human error.
-Miscalculating the payroll reports for Revenue will result in non-compliance and penalties.
-Read: PAYE Modernisation checklist to ensure 100% compliance.
+Revenue has worked and will continue to work with Thesaurus Software to ensure our software caters for the employer payroll reporting requirements of PAYE Modernisation.
+PAYE Modernisation compliant payroll software ensures that the correct payroll files are produced and seamlessly submitted to Revenue.
+The Revenue Commissioners are strongly recommending that businesses and payroll processors review their current payroll systems to ensure they can cater for the requirements of PAYE Modernisation.
+Be aware that manually processing payroll with PAYE Modernisation requires additional time and could increase the possibility of human error.
+Miscalculating the payroll reports for Revenue will result in non-compliance and potentially lead to penalties.

 The Benefits for Employers

-PAYE Modernisation will mean that Revenue’s PAYE information held on a business and their employees will be correct and kept up-to-date.
-For employees, their tax records will be accurate meaning less under or over payments of tax.
-Revenue confirms that the overall process of streamlining employer reporting with the regular payroll run will bring increased efficiencies for employers.
+PAYE Modernisation means that Revenue’s PAYE information held on a business and their employees will be accurate and up-to-date at all times.
+The overall process of streamlining employer reporting with the regular payroll run will bring increased efficiencies for employers.
 The real time submissions will make the PAYE system more efficient and ultimately reduce the administrative burden for all businesses.